 Add emoji to your comment or message

-Note: On desktop, you can press and hold an emoji to customize the appearance.
+Note: On a computer, you can press and hold an emoji to customize the appearance.
 Your settings will be saved for future use.
 To change your default, select a different emoji variation.
 You can also clear the setting by your clearing browser cookies and other site data or signing out of YouTube.